Movements control the robot motors and control system; they can be listed in programs by ending with a

 - Jumping: Set Motor Power to max values and the robot will jump off the ground!

-- Gyro: Programs like the Spinning Top where you want to to isolate the Gyroscope readings rather than having it self corect and spinning inside itself.
+- Gyro: Programs like the Spinning Top where you want to to isolate the Gyroscope readings rather than having the robot auto balance inside the shell.

 When stabilization is off you can't use